What is Linzess Uses, warnings & interactions

-Complete a free online enrollment application to find out if you’re eligible to pay only $49 per month for your What is Linzess? medication with our help.
+Complete a free online enrollment application to find out if you’re eligible to pay only $49 per month for your Linzess medication.Get started today

 Linzess is a prescription medicine used to treat constipation.
 If your doctor has prescribed Linzess medication to you, you may want to know more about what it is and how it works.
 Here we detail everything you need to know about Linzess, including what it’s used for, how the medication works, any potential side effects, and more.